Iancheung228/Iancheung228.github.io/_posts/2025-04-02-causal_inf_notes.md

 ## Reference

-[A/B Testing intuition Busters] (https://openreview.net/pdf?id=tC3reuvALn)
+ref1 [A/B Testing intuition Busters] (https://openreview.net/pdf?id=tC3reuvALn)

-[Hypothesis Testing Explained (How I Wish It Was Explained to Me)] (https://medium.com/data-science/hypothesis-testing-explained-how-i-wish-it-was-explained-to-me-14379f7a41c3)
+ref2 [Hypothesis Testing Explained (How I Wish It Was Explained to Me)] (https://medium.com/data-science/hypothesis-testing-explained-how-i-wish-it-was-explained-to-me-14379f7a41c3)

+Learn more about A/B testing in this [awesome guide](https://www.optimizely.com/optimization-glossary/ab-testing/).